Phanest/Neo4j-and-SQL-Queries-Comparison/README.md

 Contents of this repository:
-  - Databases - Contains both the Neo4j and SQL databases -Empty Databases - The empty SQL database, cypher recipes for populating the graph database, SQL forms for creating the database tables
+  - Databases - Contains both the Neo4j and SQL databases
+    - Empty Databases - The empty SQL database, cypher recipes for populating the graph database, SQL forms for creating the database tables
   - Queries - Includes the queries for the Neo4j and SQL databases
   - Scripts
       - ExcelToDatabase.py - A Python script to format the original Excel file for input in the SQL database